 Medulloblastoma has either spread to other parts of the brain or the spine, or it has not spread but more than 1.5 cubic cm of tumor remains after surgery.
 Some tumors that first appear to be standard-risk tumors will be found to have high-risk molecular features after testing is finished.
-In that case, the classification will change and it will be treated as a high-risk tumor with the current standard treatment plans (see next section, Types of Treatment).
+In that case, the classification will change, and it will be treated as a high-risk tumor with the current standard treatment plans (see the Types of Treatment section).

 Information about the tumor’s risk classification will help the doctor recommend a specific treatment plan.
 The next section in this guide is Types of Treatment.
 Use the menu to choose a different section to read in this guide.